 Insurance companies almost always try to use this strict rule to avoid paying up.
 These blame-shifting tactics are often meant to scare you into accepting a lowball settlement.

-Our personal injury attorneys at William G. Kolodner, P.A. know how to fight back against insurance companies who try to shift the blame to the victim.
+Our personal injury attorneys at William G. Kolodner Personal Injury Lawyers. know how to fight back against insurance companies who try to shift the blame to the victim.
 We’re passionate about getting justice for accident victims.
 Give us a call today to learn more about how we can defend your rights.

 Application of the Maryland Collateral Source Rule to Lost Wage Reimbursement

 Some employers pay full or partial wages for the time accident victims miss at work.
 That doesn’t interfere with your right to be reimbursed for lost wages after a car accident by the at-fault party.

 This is known as the collateral source rule.
 Defendants in Maryland car accident cases can’t escape liability for the damages their negligence has caused just because another source provided compensation.

 Your employer might have the right to collect reimbursement from you.
 The policy in Baltimore is that someone shouldn’t be able to escape liability for their negligence just because a “collateral source” stepped in to shoulder some of the financial burden.

 Common Car Accident Injuries That Give You the Right to Wage Reimbursement

 You have the right to be reimbursed for lost wages after a car accident even if your injuries are expected to heal.
 Our personal injury lawyers can help you establish your right to wage reimbursement if you’ve suffered:

 - Back injuries